Benson-Gikonyo/alx-higher_level_programming/0x0B-python-input_output/README.md

         age
     Instantiation with first_name, last_name and age: def __init__(self, first_name, last_name, age):
     Public method def to_json(self): that retrieves a dictionary representation of a Student instance (same as 8-class_to_json.py)

+Task 10: Write a class Student that defines a student by: (based on 9-student.py)
+    If attrs is a list of strings, only attribute names contained in this list must be retrieved.Otherwise, all attributes must be retrieved

+Task 11:Public method def to_json(self, attrs=None): that retrieves a dictionary representation of a Student instance (same as 10-class_to_json.py):

+    Public method def reload_from_json(self, json): that replaces all attributes of the Student instance: